-Even though cinemas in some territories – including the UK – have now reopened, the pandemic has ensured that movie-going habits have not yet returned to normal, and so the delays are intended to protect the film’s box office figures.
+Even though cinemas in some territories have now reopened, the pandemic has ensured that movie-going habits have not yet returned to normal, and so the delays were intended to protect the film’s box office figures.

 Wonder Woman 1984 latest news

 Following on from the DC FanDome panel in August 2020, we’ve been given a teaser of just how huge the film’s scale will be, after Chris Pine revealed that the iconic Pennsylvania Avenue in Washington DC completely shut down for production.

 “The little eight-year-old kid in you can’t believe that you’re doing what you’re doing and that you get the privilege of doing it,” he said.